Home » 5 Things US IMGs Should Know When Applying to Residency

 5 Things US IMGs Should Know When Applying to Residency

-United States International Medical Graduates, or US IMGs, are citizens of the USA who are completing their medical school education at an international medical school.
-According to the NRMP, 5,167 US IMGs entered the match in 2020, up nearly 2% from the year prior, with a record-high match rate of 61%.
-Over the past 5 years, the rate of successfully matched US IMGs has jumped by over 7%.
-This incredibly promising results justifies the increasing optimism that US IMGs should bring into the match.
-With that in mind, this match rate still lags far behind the rate for US seniors (94%), so it is essential that US IMGs enter the match informed and prepared to maximize their chances of success.
-We will review the 5 things that every US IMG should know when applying to residency.
+United States International Medical Graduates, or US IMGs, are citizens of the USA who have completed their medical school education at an international medical school.
+According to the NRMP, 4,863 US IMGs entered the match in 2023, with 3,441 matched.
+Over the past several years, the rate of successfully matched US IMGs has been steadily going up, reaching 67.6% in 2023.
+These incredibly promising results justify the increasing optimism that US IMGs should bring into the match.
+With that in mind, this match rate still lags far behind the rate for US seniors (93.7%).
+So it is essential that US IMGs enter the match informed and prepared to maximize their chances of success.
+We will review the 5 things that every US IMG should know when applying for residency.
+To be fully prepared, we recommend taking a look at our residency application timeline as well.

 There is no other way around it: US IMGs who successfully match have higher scores than those who don’t.
-In 2020, the average USMLE Step 1 and Step 2 CK scores were 10 to 11 points higher for US IMGs who successfully matched.
-With Step 1 moving to a pass-fail scoring system, this simply increases the importance of scoring well on Step 2 CK.
+According to the biannual NRMP charting outcomes, in 2022, the average USMLE Step 1 and Step 2 CK scores were 10 to 11 points higher for US IMGs who successfully matched.
+With Step 1 now being a pass-fail scoring system, we will likely see Step 2 CK becoming a primary point of interest for residency programs.
 If you are studying now and are concerned about your scores, reach out to our team at EMP and consider working with one of our professional tutors!

 Your Application Matters More